Early Years Foundation Stage

 Behaviour Management Policy

-The setting recognises the need for rules within the group and the necessity for procedures for managing difficult behaviour.
+We recognise the importance of having clear rules within the group and the need for effective procedures to manage challenging behaviour.

-The aim of this policy is to foster a consistent, caring atmosphere within our setting.
+The aim of this policy is to nurture a consistent and caring atmosphere throughout our setting.

 Child Protection

-Full details of our Child Protection Procedure which complies with Gateshead Area Child Protection Committee recommendations, can be read in our Policies & Procedures.
+For full details of our Child Protection Procedure, which complies with the recommendations of the Gateshead Area Child Protection Committee, please refer to our Policies & Procedures.

 Policies & Procedures

-The Early Learning Goals will be delivered under 7 headings:
+The Early Learning Goals are delivered under 7 headings:

 • Personal, Social & Emotional